 Sleep is one of those things that we all kind of know is important but many of us don’t really get enough of.
+We seek help from psychics like The Online Medium, take pills, or see professionals.
 Many people think well, I feel fine after only four hours of sleep so I only need four hours of sleep.
 It is true that as we age we need less sleep.
 However, it is still crucial to get enough sleep.
 Here are some of the main reasons you really do need to get your z’s.

 1. Physical Health